 Fees payable for the audit of the Company's annual accounts include £5,000 (2023: £5,000) for out-of-pocket expenses incurred for the delivery of the audit.

-Other non-audit services include £123,100 in relation to services performed in connection with the Company's regulatory reporting requirements for Ofwat, together with £66,000 relating to bond issuances.
+Audit-related assurance services are in connection with the Company's regulatory reporting requirements for Ofwat.
+The non-audit services include £63,000 relating to bond issuances

 6. Staff numbers and costs